alexwlchan/alexwlchan.net/src/_posts/2024/2024-03-15-step-step-step.md

 I'm pleased with the talk I wrote, and people seemed to enjoy it.
 The talk wasn't recorded, but I've put my slides and notes below.
+(I wanted to get these up quickly, so there may be silly typos or mistakes.
+Please let me know if you see any!)

 This is the key message: *being a good user of AI is about both technical skills and managing your trust in the tool*.
 You need to know the mechanics of prompt engineering, what text you type in the box, yes.